Bonniecoleman/Pegasus_ML_Project/README.md

 ## Pegasus-III Helix Fitting Project (24/7 ~ 24/8)

-During this period, we focused on developing and refining code for simulating and fitting helices to the magnetic field data collected from the Pegasus-III experiment.
+During this period, we focused on developing and refining IgorPro code into python for simulating and fitting helices to the magnetic field data collected from the Pegasus-III experiment.

 ### Key Achievements: